Ghulam Kadir: Occupation of Delhi in 1788

 The occupation led to a reign of terror, during which Shah Alam II was blinded on 10 August 1788.
 According to tradition Ghulam Kadir said to the Shah immediately after his blinding that it was "the return for [his] action at Ghausgarh."
 In his quest to secure Mughal treasure, Ghulam Kadir tortured the Timurid imperial family and it is said that 21 princes and princesses were killed.
 The dishonouring behaviour towards the women of the imperial family is noted as especially cruel in the eyes of its time.
-Even Malika-uz-Zamani's fate turned as her palace was raided and she was placed on a river bank.
+Even Malika-uz-Zamani's fate turned as her palace was raided and she was placed on a riverbank.
 The nazir's house was next to be sacked and stripped of all belongings.

 The plunder of Delhi resulted in losses amounting to 25 crore of rupees.
 According to Jadunath Sarkar, this "dance of demons" finally "ruined the prestige of the empire beyond recovery".

 Ismail Beg was not rewarded for his part in the occupation and left the Rohillas in September 1787, when the Marathas mounted an offensive to free Delhi from Ghulam Kadir's occupation.
 This force was led by Mahadaji Shinde and it managed to occupy Old Delhi on 28 September 1787.
 Then an attack was conducted by the combined forces of the Marathas, of Begum Samru and of the turned Ismail Beg, which Ghulam Kadir's Rohillas could not withstand indefinitely.
 After the explosion of a powder magazine, that Ghulam Kadir saw as an omen, he abandoned Delhi Fort at 10 October 1787 with his remaining troops.
 On 16 October 1788 the now blind Shah Alam II was reinstated as Mughal emperor and on 17 October 1788 khutbah was read in his name.
 His formal coronation happened on 7 February 1789.